Trump, top officials defend response to Russia bounty threat

 Trump is coming under increasing pressure from lawmakers of both partiesto provide more answers about the intelligence and the U.S. response or lack of one.
 Democrats who were briefed at the White House on Tuesday suggested he was bowing to Russian President Vladimir Putin at the risk of U.S. soldiers’ lives.

-White House press secretary Kayleigh McEnany pointed for the first time to an individual who she said made the decision not to brief Trump, identifying the person as a female CIA officer with more than 30 years of experience.
+White House press secretary Kayleigh McEnany pointed to an individual who she said made the decision not to brief Trump, identifying the person as a female CIA officer with more than 30 years of experience.
+O’Brien said the person was a “career CIA briefer.”

 “The national security adviser agreed with that decision,” McEnany said.
-“She’s an excellent officer and does great work.
-They made the decision not to brief it up, it was the right decision to make, and at this moment as I speak to you it is still unverified.”
+“It was the right decision to make, and at this moment as I speak to you it is still unverified.”

 Trump remained defensive about the intelligence in early morning tweets, dismissing stories about it as “Fake News” made up to “damage me and the Republican Party.”